Modifications and improvements

 The Hyperstrada is my second Ducati after the Streetfighter 848.
 It’s my main bike for overnight trips, longer distance touring and commuting.

 The main thing I dislike is the jerky clutch, it’s quite hard to launch the bike smoothly even after thousands of kilometres of practise.
-This is mostly due to a bad clutch design in pre-2015 models though (mine is a 2014 model) and can be fixed by upgrading the clutch disc set to 2015 spec.
+This is mostly due to a bad clutch design in pre-2015 models though (mine is a 2014) and can be improved by upgrading the clutch disc set to 2015 spec.
 Since I upgraded, it’s much better but still not as precise as on the Streetfighter.

-The harsh engine brake in first and second gear is another small complaint I have.
+The harsh engine brake in first and second gear is another thing I don’t like.
 When riding in one of those gears and then closing the throttle it almost feels like being thrown over the handle bar.

 None of that is a deal breaker for me, but it’s annoying.
-And since my Streetfighter doesn’t have these issues, it feels like Ducati could have done a better job here.
+And since my Streetfighter doesn’t have these issues, it feels like Ducati didn’t do a good job designing the Hyperstrada.

-Lastly, the cheap (non-adjustable) front forks can become annoying after a while.
-It feels like there is a constant buzzing sensation on the handlebar, caused by bumps on the road.
-Of course there are plenty of threads in online forums on how to upgrade the front forks, and it’s on my list of future upgrades too.
+Finally, the cheap (non-adjustable) front forks create a constant buzzing sensation on the handlebar.
+There are plenty of threads in online forums on how to upgrade the front forks, and it’s on my list of future upgrades too.
 Apparently it makes a huge difference.

 - 02/2018 — 30,900km: Desmo service, clutch replaced, new tyres